koshilife/simple-web-fetcher/README.md

 ## Test

-You can run tests as following.
+You can run test cases as following.

 ```.sh
 $ bundle exec rake test